 Python’s role in Data Science¶

-Python has grown to become the dominant language both in data analytics, and general programming:
+Python has grown to become the dominant language both in data analytics and general programming:

 This is fueled both by computational libraries like Numpy, Pandas, and Scikit-Learn and by a wealth of libraries for visualization, interactive notebooks, collaboration, and so forth.

 Dask provides ways to scale Pandas, Scikit-Learn, and Numpy workflows with minimal rewriting.
-Dask integrates well with these tools so that it copies most of their API and uses their data structures internally.
-Dask is co-developed with these libraries to ensure that they evolve consistently, minimizing friction caused from transitioning from workloads on a local laptop, to a multi-core workstation, to a distributed cluster.
+It integrates well with these tools so that it copies most of their API and uses their data structures internally.
+Moreover, Dask is co-developed with these libraries to ensure that they evolve consistently, minimizing friction caused from transitioning from workloads on a local laptop, to a multi-core workstation, and to a distributed cluster.
 Analysts familiar with Pandas/Scikit-Learn/Numpy will be immediately familiar with their Dask equivalents, and have much of their intuition carry over to a scalable context.

 Scales out to clusters¶

-As datasets and computations scale faster than CPUs and RAM we need to find ways to scale our computations across multiple machines.
+As datasets and computations scale faster than CPUs and RAM, we need to find ways to scale our computations across multiple machines.
 This introduces many new concerns: